zng-ui/zng/TODO/_current.md

 * Implement virtualization, at least "auto-virtualization" on the level of widgets to automatically avoid rendering widgets that are not close to scroll borders.

-* Icon example, holding ALT+Down for a bit and releasing causes the focus scroll to only go to one row above the focused item.
+* Icon example, directional nav wraps around if the next item up is fully clipped, instead of scrolling.
-* Arrow key scroll in the panorama image is not as smooth as mouse move scroll.
+    - Can we make the focus nav know that the focused target will be scrolled to?

 * Integrate frame reuse with frame update, see `Optimizations.md`.
 * Avoid property binding when value is not animating, webrender invalidates cache if is bound, see `prepare_interned_prim_for_render`.